Yön: History and profile

 Yön started publication in Ankara on 20 December 1961.
-The founders included Doğan Avcıoğlu, Mümtaz Soysal, İlhan Selçuk and İlhami Soysal.
-Avcıoğlu was also the editor of Yön.
+The founders included Doğan Avcıoğlu, Mümtaz Soysal and Cemal Reşit Eyüpoğlu.
+The owner of the magazine was Cemal Reşit Eyüpoğlu, and Avcıoğlu edited Yön.
 The first issue of the magazine contained a declaration of 500 Turkish intellectuals about a formal doctrine of socialism.
+Therefore, the establishment of the magazine was the first serious attempt to publicize socialist views in Turkish society.

 Yön was an organ of Doğan Avcıoğlu's movement, namely direction-revolution movement, which is one of the most influential leftist movements between 1961 and 1971 in Turkey.
 In line with this function the magazine had a social democratic and Kemalist stance.
-For the magazine editors Turkey was a semi-feudal and semi-colonial country which was dependent on the western countries, particularly the United States.
-Therefore, the magazine supported antifeudalism and Third Worldist approach.
+For the magazine editors Turkey was a semi-feudal and semi-colonial country which was dependent on the Western countries, particularly the United States.
+Therefore, the magazine supported anti-feudalism and the Third-worldist approach.
 It attempted to establish a national front to achieve national democracy in Turkey.
 Yön paid attention to the collaboration between the working class and progressive state bureaucracy in this endeavour.
+It also emphasized the significant role of the Turkish army in a forthcoming revolution.

+In 1962 Yön criticized the cabinets formed by İsmet İnönü after those led by Cemal Gürsel, the leader of the 1960 coup.
+The magazine claimed that the İnönü cabinets implemented some policies which were opposite of the desired steps taken by the Gürsel government.
+It was closed following its 77th issue date 5 June 1963 due to the allegations of its support for the failed military coup by an army officer, Talat Aydemir, on 21 May 1963.
+The weekly was restarted after fifteen months on 25 September 1964.
+The magazine permanently ceased publication in 1967, and its last issue was published on 30 June that year.
+In fact, it was closed down by Doğan Avcıoğlu who declared that Yön reached its target.
+During its lifetime the magazine produced a total of 222 issues.

+The closure of the magazine, in fact, reflected a significant change in the ideology of the direction-revolution movement.
+After Yön ended its publishing, the leftist magazines Ant and Türk Solu which had different approaches in contrast to Yön were started.